Conspiracy Theories (CT) Digital Video Project

 Explore the history and background of this CT.
 Where did it come from?
 How has it spread?
 What are

-the implications? - Daniel Pipes Analysis – 2 or more Tools (4 marks)
+3. Daniel Pipes Analysis – 2 or more Tools (4 marks)

 o Remember: Pipes must only be used to disprove a theory, not to support.